10 Items to Add to Your Onboarding Agenda

 There’s a reason people make countdowns until vacations or holidays.
 It’s because those events are exciting!
 Hopefully, your new hires are thrilled about their new position at your organization.
-To help them countdown the days, start onboarding before they start working.
+To help them countdown the days, start the new employee onboarding checklist before they start working.

-Mikaela Kiner, executive coach and CEO of uniquelyHR, suggests starting onboarding as soon as new hires sign the offer letter: “Once your candidate accepts, send a welcome card or gift, even if it’s something small.
+Mikaela Kiner, executive coach and CEO of uniquelyHR, suggests starting the new employee onboarding schedule as soon as new hires sign the offer letter: “Once your candidate accepts, send a welcome card or gift, even if it’s something small.
 In the past, Starbucks was known to send coffee and a CD, and Amazon sent “book bombs”—hand-picked books that the candidate was sure to enjoy.”

 A small gift or note helps you build your employer brand.
 New hires are still developing their expectations of your organization, and letting them know you’re thinking about them helps them anticipate great things in their employment future.
 This confirms to them that they made the right choice by picking your company.